-This November, students from the Graduating Class of 2019 will fly to Nepal to take part in Service Trip 2019.
+This November, students from the Graduating Class of 2019 will fly to Kathmandu to take part in the annual Nepal Service Trip.

 Departing November 24, students will travel to Dhading (West of Kathmandu in Nepal) where the cohort will support existing humanitarian efforts to repair damaged classrooms to the Mahadev Secondary School, and other community project work.

-ADRA (Adventist Disaster Relief Agency) has had an established presence for some time in Kathmandu.
-An ongoing partnership with ADRA provides the opportunity for students to be exposed to a challenging environment, without placing them at any significant risk.
+In a long-standing partnership, the Heritage College Service Trip supports the existing ADRA (Adventist Disaster Relief Agency) presence in Kathmandu.
+This partnership provides the opportunity for students to be exposed to a challenging environment, without placing them at any significant risk.
 The program is effective in building resilience, confidence, compassion, understanding and a sense of justice in students.
 These qualities are essential in preparation for adulthood.
 Often, students who have travelled abroad stand out to employers and tertiary institutions as these projects are acknowledged for helping to create well-rounded employees and students.

-Help support this year’s Nepal Service Trip by donating via the Colour Run.
+Help support the class of 2019 cover their costs for the Nepal Service Trip by participating in the Colour Run.
 This is a whole-campus community event, held on Friday 8 November.
 There’s a distance for all fitness levels to choose from and prizes to be won.
 Head over to schoolfundraising.com.au, create a student profile page and start raising funds.